congatudo/stuff/docs/adb-without-password.md

 # ADB shell without password

-For the  **Cecotec Conga models 3290, 3390, 3490, 3590, 3690 & 3790** it's possible to patch the adb shell login script to avoid any password request at all.
+For the  **Cecotec Conga models 3290, 3390, 3490, 3590, 3690 & 3790** it's
+possible to change the original adb shell login script[^1] to avoid any password request at all.

 ## Requirements